anytizer/locatronics.cs/readme.md

 # Locatronics
+ - C#.net application
-Find out where your tiny electronics components are located at.
+ - Find out where your tiny electronics components are located at.

 ## Inspirations